Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 plugin configuration at the ARM template engine level which will require some special validation added.
 Future source of schemas will be the extension registry?

-### Getting the resource dependency graph of a deployment
+### [Resolved] Getting the resource dependency graph of a deployment

 Deletion of resources may require sequencing to avoid failures in deletion.
 The stacks service will employ a brute-force approach to resource deletion, which means it will keep retrying all resources until they succeed within reasonable limits.
 If brute-force is not sufficient or there's common cases where ordering is necessary, the design may need modification to fetch the deployment dependency graph from the Deployments service after stack template deployment has completed and persist it in the stack for later use.
 However, stacks service will need some type of brute force algorithm to account for problems opaque to the service.

 It's important to note that deletion dependencies and Azure Deployment dependencies are two different concepts.
 Deployment dependencies define create-or-update dependencies.
 This means that resources can depend on each other simply